-Planning Projects funding is awarded to Certified Regional Development Corporations (CRDCs), tribal governments, or other economic development organizations not part of a CRDC region, to support economic development planning activities, including but not limited to support for business improvement districts; central business district redevelopment; industrial development; feasibility studies; creation and maintenance of baseline community profiles; matching funds for federal funding; preproduction costs for film or media; and administrative expenses.
+Planning Projects funding is awarded to Certified Regional Development Corporations (CRDCs), tribal or local governments, or other economic development organizations not part of a CRDC region, to support economic development planning activities, including but not limited to support for business improvement districts; central business district redevelopment; industrial development; feasibility studies; creation and maintenance of baseline community profiles; matching funds for federal funding; preproduction costs for film or media; and administrative expenses.
 A map of the eligible

 planning project applications is available

 here.
 More information can be found on the Planning Projects Information Page.

 Program guidelines are available, and includes more information about the program specifics, including eligibility, penalties, procedures and other requirements.

 Applications will be accepted through the funding portal www.fundingmt.org.

 The FY 18 Applications - the Department is currently not accepting any additional applications for planning projects until July of 2018.

 The next application window for Job Creation Projects will open in Spring 2018.